kamali-lab/kamali-lab.github.io/content/blog/faster-local-llm-assistant.md

 {{< video src="/videos/ha-assist-without-rag.webm" width="100%" height="50%" type="webm" >}}

-It would sure be nice to have something much smarter and faster... like this!
+It would sure be nice to have something much smarter and faster.
+Say, like this?

 {{< video src="/videos/ha-assist-rag-example.mp4" width="50%" height="50%" type="mp4" >}}